camunda/camunda-docs-manual/content/update/minor/711-to-712/_index.md

 Please see the documentation about the [HTTP Header Security]({{< ref "/webapps/shared-options/header-security.md" >}}) to learn more about the several headers, the defaults and how to configure or even disable them according to your needs.

-# Camunda DMN Engine and Commons Typed Values Migration
+# Camunda Commons Typed Values Migration

-Starting with version 7.12, the **Camunda DMN Engine** and **Camunda Commons Typed Values** library have been migrated into the `camunda-bpm-platform` repository.
+Starting with version 7.12, the **`camunda-commons-typed-values`** library has been migrated into the `camunda-bpm-platform` repository.

-While the DMN Engine migration doesn't require any adjustments, users of the Typed Values library will need to adjust the library version.
-From now on, the Typed Values library will use the Process Engine version.
-You can find the current Maven coordinates below:
+The changes include:

+  * The library version has changed from Camunda Commons (currently at 1.8.0), to the Camunda BPM Platform version (7.12.0).
+You can find the new Maven coordinates below:

 ```xml
 <dependency>
   <groupId>org.camunda.commons</groupId>